Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 ### Sort objects

-To sort objects I'll use the `sort` operation against the price field
+To sort objects, I'll use the `sort` operation against the price field.

 **Request**: